Cioppino Recipe

 Bouillabaisse – While also a rich shellfish and fish stew, bouillabaisse is traditionally French using a white fish broth as the base with some chopped tomatoes placed in it along with the addition of saffron.

-How to Store: This will hold well in the refrigerator covered up for up to 4 days, it is advised that if you want to make this ahead of time, cook and cool the broth and then reheat and add in fresh seafood.
+How to Store: This will hold well in the refrigerator covered up for up to 3 days.
+It is advised that if you want to make this ahead of time, cook and cool the broth and then reheat and add in fresh seafood.
 It will also freeze well covered for up to 2 months.
-Simply pull it out as you need it and reheat following the directions above.
+Thaw it in the refrigerator for 1 day before reheating.

 More Seafood Recipes